 In response to Russia’s invasion of Ukraine, an emergency special session of the UN General Assembly was called on March 2.
 During the session, members voted overwhelmingly (141-5) to pass a resolution denouncing the invasion and demanding that Moscow withdraw its military presence.
-Thirteen countries in the Middle East and North Africa voted in support of the measure, one voted against it, four abstained, and one did not vote (see below for full details).
+Fourteen countries in the Middle East and North Africa voted in support of the measure, one voted against it, three abstained, and one did not vote (see below for full details).

 Notably, the United Arab Emirates supported the UNGA resolution after abstaining from a similar UN Security Council resolution spearheaded by the United States on February 25.
 Only two countries from the region had supported that UNSC resolution: Kuwait and Turkey.
 The UNGA resolution was cosponsored by four countries from the region: Israel, Kuwait, Qatar, and Turkey.
 In a statement before the assembly, the UAE’s representative to the UN voiced concern about the humanitarian situation caused by the crisis and called for renewed diplomacy and dialogue in order to end the hostilities, but did not condemn Russia explicitly.

 Although Israel declined a U.S. request to cosponsor the UNSC resolution, it took on the sponsorship role with the UNGA resolution.
 Ambassador Gilad Erdan did not address the assembly, but Deputy Ambassador Noa Furman made a statement on March 1 (see below).